gnarlyquack/packmule/README.txt

    rightmost name constitutes the "vendor prefix".
 The vendor prefix is excluded when mapping a namespace to a file path in the base directory.

-4. The case of a namespace should match the case of the corresponding file path, and the file name identified by the namespace must end in ".php".
+4. File path names that correspond to a namespace name MUST be lowercase, and the file name identified by the namespace must end in ".php".
+This is because identifiers are case insensitive in PHP and clients may specify a namespace in whatever case they like.
+Consequently, Pack Mule standardizes all names to lowercase.

 The following examples show how Pack Mule resolves fully-qualified class names to a file name (which presumably contains the class definition).